 Means-tested bursaries

-We offer means-tested bursaries for new pupils joining Year 7 and Year 12.
-Our bursaries are offered to pupils who rank highly in the senior school entrance exam (Year 7 bursaries) or have excellent GCSE grades (Year 12 bursaries) and whose families meet our financial criteria to ensure that a wide-range of pupils have the opportunity to attend the school.
+We offer means-tested bursaries to new pupils who join us into Year 7 or Year 12.
+Successful applicants must meet both our academic criteria and our financial criteria, to ensure that a wide-range of pupils have the opportunity to attend the school.

-Across the senior school, over 120 pupils receive either a full or partial bursary.
-Our ability to offer bursaries depends on the amount of funding we have available.
-Bursaries are awarded on a sliding scale of household income and the maximum household income to qualify is £67,000 pa.
-Most families who apply for a bursary receive free school meals, and the average bursary award is 75%.
-We are keen to receive applications from families who are seeking a partial bursary.
-We do not offer scholarships based solely on academic or sporting ability.
+Over 90 pupils receive assistance towards their fees ranging from 10-100% with over 40% receiving a full bursary.
+Bursaries are awarded on a sliding scale of household income and the maximum household income to qualify is £70,000 pa.
+Most families who apply for a bursary receive free school meals.
+To enable us to offer support to as many families as possible we are keen to receive applications from families who are seeking a partial bursary.

 The table below gives an overview of the bursary bands: